 IsBTSnapshotting(), which returns

 true if the agent is collecting a snapshot.
-The main reason to do this is to avoid the wasted overhead for collecting user data for a snapshot or setting the snapshot URL if no snapshot is currently being collected.
+This method avoids wasted overhead in collecting user data for a snapshot or setting the snapshot URL if no snapshots are being collected.

 Add Business Transaction User Data